Nutritional Sciences Dietetic Internship

 DICAS/computer matching process to apply for the cohort that begins in July.

-Qualified University of Michigan School of Public Health students and alumni of the
+Qualified University of Michigan School of Public Health students and alumni (within

-Dietetics Master of Science (MS) or Master of Public Health (MPH) programs will have the opportunity to apply to the UM SPH DI program through the
+the past 5 years) of the Master of Science (MS) or Master of Public Health (MPH) programs will have the opportunity to apply to the UM-SPH DI program through the

 Qualification requirements include:

-- Completion of the University of Michigan School of Public Health Didactic Program
+- Completion of the U-M SPH Didactic Program in Dietetics program.

 In addition, applicants must:

-- Maintain good academic standing with an overall GPA of 3.5 or better and B or better
+- Maintain good academic standing with an overall GPA of 3.5 or better and receive a

 - Provide a completed application.